-We have reviewed our Local Well-being Objectives and updated them in line with our latest Assessment of Local Well-being.
+We have reviewed our Local Well-being Objectives and updated them in line with the findings of our latest Assessment of Local Wellbeing.
 Our four objectives aim to improve well-being with a focus on 2040.
-The following pages detail what each objective aims to achieve, what conditions are needed for this to happen and how contribution to the national wellbeing goals is maximised and the five ways of working are employed.
+The following pages detail what each objective aims to achieve, what conditions are needed for this to happen and how contribution to the national well-being goals is maximised and the five ways of working are employed.

-1. Early Years:

-To ensure that children in Swansea have the best start in life to be the best they can be.
+1. Early Years: To ensure that children in Swansea have the best start in life to be the best they can be.
 This happens when...